new333333/test2/trunk/ssf/samples/portal/jsr168/readme.txt

 same directory and put that property and the new value in that file (instead of modifying ssf.properties file).
 This allows your custom values to survive future source tree update.

+NOTE: The machines hosting Liferay and Teaming must be accessible to each other over HTTP/HTTPS.
+In other word, not only Liferay should be able to access Teaming using the teaming.url property value, but also Teaming should be able to access Liferay using the hostname and port number in the URL that user entered in the browser to access Liferay Portal.
+So, it is important NOT to use localhost for anything, unless every party involved (ie, browser, Liferay, and Teaming) runs on the same machine.

 6) Build sample Teaming portlet application WAR file as follows.